 - The advising bank deducts its service charge and transfers the remaining payment to the seller.

 Thus the transaction is complete.

 Documents Required in a Letter of Credit

-As mentioned in the process of the letter of credit the seller should send some documents to the buyer before he receives the payment for the goods supplied.
-These documents include following –
+As mentioned in the process of the letter of credit, the seller should send some documents to the buyer before he receives the payment for the goods supplied.
+These documents include the following –

 - Packing List